-“Follow your passion” is a common piece of career advice and I think this is especially so in the social sector: our passion isn’t just for work, but for a cause.
+“Follow your passion” is a common piece of career advice and I think this is especially so in the social sector.
+Our passion isn’t just for a job, but for a cause.
 We want to create and see change on pressing social issues.
 This passion drives us to build community, to deal with the setbacks and challenges of working in this sector, and encourages us to stay in it for the long-haul.

 In fact, when people want to chat with me about their passions, I rarely get questions around causes—most people know what cause they are passionate about.
 Instead, it’s often about work: what kind of work should they be doing to advance their cause?

 This makes me wonder: Should we be asking something else?

 In his book, So Good They Can’t Ignore: Why Skills Trumps Passion in the Quest for Work You Love, Cal Newport, (whom we’ve interviewed before about his views on passion) asks a different question: What are you willing to get really good at?